Why and How: Photographing the Bugle of Deer with a Cloth Photo Blind

 - Choose the light well.

-- Respect the environment and nature to where to wait.
+- Respect the environment and the nature while you wait.

 - Never choose a boar passage area.

-I hope this article about using a cloth camera blind to photograph deer during the rut will help you make the right choice.
+I hope that this article about using a cloth camera blind to photograph deer during the rut will help you to make the right choice for yourself.

 Personally, I use this accessory every year to take pictures.
-The results are always up to my expectations.
+The results are always beyond my expectations.

 I am a fervent practitioner of the approach.
-But doing two approaches per photo session is a maximum because it is exhausting physically and mentally.
-I do not hesitate to choose an undergrowth to stop and to hide under my cloth camera blind.
-I can rest for an hour or two.
+However, doing two approaches per photo session is a maximum for me, because it is exhausting both physically and mentally.
+I do not hesitate to choose an undergrowth to stop and hide under my cloth camera blind, so that I can rest for an hour or two.

-To create interesting animal photos in an environment that you do not yet know very well, the cloth camera blind is the most suitable tool.
+When creating interesting animal photos in an environment that you do not yet know very well, the cloth camera blind is the best tool to use.